 8. Hardware and installation budget

 At the end of the day, your budget dictates which gate intercom you’ll purchase.
 Before buying a gate entry system, consider the cost of hardware and installation.

 Gate intercom hardware pricing varies from brand to brand.
 On average, expect to spend between $1,000 – $7,000 on the outdoor hardware.
-Intercoms with touchscreen interfaces cost more than basic telephone entry systems, but they also add curb appeal and provide a better user experience.
+Intercoms with touchscreen interfaces cost more than basic telephone entry systems with keypads, but they also add curb appeal and provide a better user experience.